Global Ambassador Choir

 6 nights / 8 days

-- Depart via scheduled air service to Madrid, Spain
+- Departure via scheduled airline service to Berlin, Germany

-- Meet your MCI Tour Manager, who will assist the group to awaiting chartered motorcoach
+- Meet your MCI Tour Manager, who will assist the group to the awaiting motorcoach for a transfer into Berlin

 - Late afternoon hotel check-in